M.S. in Occupational Therapy

 The best source of written information about occupational therapy, the populations that occupational therapists serve and the focus of occupational therapy interventions is by visiting the website for the American Occupational Therapy Association at www.aota.org.
 There are many resources for students and consumers as well.

-Beginning in the Fall 2020 application cycle (deadline in November of 2019), the anatomy courses MUST be completed within 4 years of application to the program.
-For example, if you are completing your application to be admitted in September 2020, you need to have taken A&P sometime in the four years prior (Sept.
-2016 to Aug.
-2020).
+Anatomy courses MUST be completed within 4 years of application to the program.
+For example, if you are completing your application to be admitted in September 2025, you need to have taken A&P sometime in the four years prior (Sept.
+2021 to Aug.
+2025).

 Apply today.
 If you have further questions or would like to Request More Information please call the Office of Graduate Admissions at (609) 626-3640 or E-mail gradschool@stockton.edu.